hfp/libxstream/documentation/libxstream_contrib.md

 Grouping is also what keeps the sections reviewable: a macro parked next to its first use hides how many of them the file already has.

-Two exceptions, and no others:
+Three exceptions, and no others:

 - A translation unit split into implementation fragments includes those fragments where their code belongs, not at the top.
 Such an include is a piece of the implementation rather than a dependency, and hoisting it would reorder the definitions it contains.
+This one is detected rather than judged, by the one property that separates the two: a fragment carries no include guard, because two of them in one translation unit would define everything twice.
+A dependency is quoted as well where it is a sibling, so the quotes decide nothing.
 - A type may sit immediately above the one entry point it parameterizes, when that is what makes the interface readable.
 This covers an argument or callback type in a public header, not an internal type shared by several functions.
-- **In a header the last two sections are one.** A header is read as a list of declarations, and an inline definition sits in that list: `LIBXS_API_INLINE` interleaved with `LIBXS_API` is the feature group the reader wants, not an interleaving to fix.
+- In a header the last two sections are one.
+A header is read as a list of declarations, and an inline definition sits in that list: `LIBXS_API_INLINE` interleaved with `LIBXS_API` is the feature group the reader wants, not an interleaving to fix.
 The reason is the same one that lets a header open a function body on the right.
-It applies to the two sections only: a macro, a type or a file-scope variable below either of them is still out of order.
+It applies to those two sections only: a macro, a type or a file-scope variable below either of them is still out of order.

+A macro that is undefined again is local to the code between the two, the way a variable is local to a block, so it is not a member of the macro section either.
+`LIBXS_FPRINT_LOAD` in `libxs_math_fprint.h` is defined above the one function that expands it and undefined below, and moving it into the macro section would separate it from its only use and leave the `#undef` reading as noise.
+The `#undef` has to follow the definition to mean this: the other order is the defensive one, dropping what a platform header may have set, and those macros (`__STRICT_ANSI__`, `_WIN32_WINNT`) are ordinary members of the section.

+**What sits inside a conditional is a feature test, and a declaration is no exception.** A platform header may not declare what it should, so the declaration goes next to the `#define` that calls it and inside the same condition; a type the platform does not provide is defined next to the `#define` that records its availability. `LIBXS_EXTERN void flockfile(FILE*)` in `libxs_sync.h` and the `__int128` typedef in `libxs_macros.h` are both this, and hoisting either one means writing its condition a second time.
+So inside an `#if`, only a definition is ranked.

+That has a prerequisite: a conditional that **wraps the whole file** must not count, or a translation unit that puts `#if defined(__OPENCL)` around everything it contains would have no rules left inside.
+The test for it is symmetric, since a header ends with a conditional include of its own implementation, which also has nothing after it: nothing that belongs to a section may precede the opener either, and the include guard is the same shape.

 The `section-order` check reads the file as a sequence of top-level constructs and reports where their kind steps back to a section the file has already left.
 It is approximate by design: it ranks what it recognizes and stays quiet about the rest, so it misses cases rather than inventing them.
 A construct that is nothing but a macro invocation is left unranked, since what it expands to is not in the text, and so are the statements of an included body fragment, whose control flow sits at brace depth zero without being a definition.
 One backward step is reported once and not once per construct below it, because a single misplaced typedef does not make every macro under it a separate defect.

-Three shapes are ranked out of the ordering, since the text that looks like a section member is not one: the include guard, whose `#define` is the file's own name and whose `#if` wraps the file rather than testing anything; an include or a define inside an `#if`, which is a feature test and belongs where the test is;
+The shapes ranked out of the ordering are the ones where the text that looks like a section member is not one: the include guard, whose `#define` is the file's own name; anything but a definition inside an `#if`; a prototype immediately above the definition it repeats, which is how a static definition answers `-Wmissing-prototypes`; an include of a guardless implementation fragment; and a macro that is undefined again.

-and a prototype immediately above the definition it repeats, which is how a static definition answers `-Wmissing-prototypes`.
-The two exceptions above are not detected.
-They are judged, one file at a time, and a judged case belongs in the to-do list where it is visible, not in a rule that guesses at intent.
+What is left over is judged, one file at a time, rather than guessed at by a rule reading intent -- a type above the one entry point it parameterizes has no signal a checker could read.
+The judgement is recorded where it stays visible: in the to-do list while the file has structure the rule must keep watching, and in the script's permanent list only where the accepted shape is the one thing that rule could report in that file. `libxs_macros.h` is the second kind, since its standard includes must follow the feature-test macros that configure them, and macros and those includes are all it holds.

 Every file carries the SPDX license header (BSD-3-Clause) verbatim as found in existing files.